FairwindsOps/rok8s-scripts/docs/helm.md

 somevalue: anothervalue
 ```

-## Sops Secrets
+## Secret Management

 Helm stores release information in Config Maps.
 If we deployed Kubernetes Secrets with Helm, they'd also be visible in that Helm release Config Map.
-To avoid that, we manage secrets separately with Helm.
-Please see [Secret Encryption with Sops](docs/sops.md) for further information.
+To avoid that, we manage secrets separately.
+Please see [Managing Kubernetes Secrets Securely](/docs/secrets.md) for further information.

 ## Deploying it All